ps-tuebingen/decomposition-diversity/README.md

 ## Formalization

-This contains the Coq Formalization.
+The folder `Formalization` contains the Coq Formalization.
 The results of the formalization are collected in Results.v.
 The Makefile for the formalization contains a target for extracting code to Haskell.

 ## Repl

-This contains a Repl, Parser and PrettyPrinter written in Haskell.
+The folder `Repl` contains a Repl, Parser and PrettyPrinter written in Haskell.

 ## Build Instructions
-The Makefile provided in this directory performs the following build steps:
+The Makefile provided in this (root) directory performs the following build steps:

 - Build the Coq Files in the "Formalization" directory
 - Extract the Haskell Code from the Coq Code